-A perfect place to catch the classic cars gurgling down the main throughway pass the Cuban Capitol.
-Here you will truly go back in time and see the architecture
+Downtown Havana, a perfect place to catch the classic cars gurgling down the main throughway pass the historic Cuban Capitol.

-Grab a strong coffee and a fresh juices and sit back to enjoy the beautiful space.
+El Cafe-grab a strong coffee, a fresh juice, and sit back to enjoy the beautiful space.
 Once your coffee buzz wears off switch to mojitos.
-Theres are particularly good
+These are some of the best in Havana.

 I guess it is a series of events that have shaped where I am today.
 This is something I could, honestly say, that it was never part of a plan or an overall plan or long-term plan.
 Sometimes things just happen for a reason.
 I think the moment that really defined my relationship with Cuba today was the moment when I did the movie Los Zafiros - movie that I produced and owned based on my father’s story.
 I produced that film and presented it in Cuba at The Havana International film Festival.
 I felt a little guilty because I presented the film in Cuba before I presented it in the community I lived in, the community where my daughters were born; Miami.
 Until the time of the movie, believe it or not, I was totally unaware that they were different political organizations in Miami that were trying to overthrow the Castro regime and more importantly, I was not aware that there was so much resentment in this community towards the Cuban government or anything that had anything to do with Cuba.
 So I was extremely naive and I decided to present the movie in Miami and rented Miami's most prestigious venue to present the film.
 I gave several interviews to the local media -Miami Herald- local television stations etc. I organized a trip of the cast of the film to come to Miami.
 It was the first time such an event had been organized.
 Two contradictory things happened at the same time: First, there was a tremendous amount of interest in the Cuban culture because all 1500 tickets sold out in 24 hours and the second surprising thing was that 5000 people gathered outside the venue to protest!